 The Soviets helped them fight the Nazis, but afterwards never left so the citizens didn’t choose to be communist, it was forced on them.

 Travel was extremely limited even within Soviet countries via a lottery.
-Of course a whole family never all won, it was mother and daughter, brothers only, so escape wasn’t an option.
+Of course a whole family never all won, it was mother and daughter, 1 child at a time only, so escape wasn’t an option.
 They had party members with them, too, watching, listening.

 The tour hit in some controversial landmarks to Soviet liberators and Hungarian Jews who died during the war as well as Soviet style apartments.

 The Soviet memorial was deliberately located just outside the US embassy so that was always in their view.